CharcoGreen/docker-practices/README.md

 # Docker Practices

-This repo contain exercices with docker and OCI concepts
+This repo contain exercises with docker and OCI concepts